Tutorial: Agent Collaboration

 1. Tasks start in Backlog

-2. Active tasks get `status: active`
+2. Active tasks get `status: in-progress`

 3. Done tasks get `status: done`Agents will follow these conventions when creating documents.